bbauska/UofM-AdvStyling/readme.md

 ## Week 4-25.
 Interview: M W

 Hi, everybody.
-This morning I was actually ready to tape and my interviewer didn\'t show up, but luckily, I ran into one of my old students, Mike Wojan, in the hallway and he\'s agreed to talk with me this morning about some of the things that he learned in my class, as well as some of the things that he wished he had learned.
+This morning I was actually ready to tape and my interviewer didn&apos;t show up, but luckily, I ran into one of my old students, Mike Wojan, in the hallway and he&apos;s agreed to talk with me this morning about some of the things that he learned in my class, as well as some of the things that he wished he had learned.
 So good morning, Mike, and thanks for joining us.

-\>\> Yeah, thanks for having me, I literally work across the hallway.
+&gt;&gt; Yeah, thanks for having me, I literally work across the hallway.
 It was funny running into you this morning.
-I\'m happy to come chat with you.
+I&apos;m happy to come chat with you.

-\>\> Great, so I want to just catch up a little bit.
-I know you\'ve had a few jobs since you graduated.
+&gt;&gt; Great, so I want to just catch up a little bit.
+I know you&apos;ve had a few jobs since you graduated.
 I was really curious about that first job, that kind of first job when you leave school and you have some knowledge, but not a lot of experience.
 So what did you do when you first graduated?

-\>\> Sure, so when I graduated, I found a job as a User Experience Analyst for the Information Technology Services for U of M. And over there I was working on websites and mobile apps, trying to make them easier to use for their main user base on campus.
+&gt;&gt; Sure, so when I graduated, I found a job as a User Experience Analyst for the Information Technology Services for U of M. And over there I was working on websites and mobile apps, trying to make them easier to use for their main user base on campus.

-\>\> Okay, that sounds great, pretty much what you were studying for, so that\'s unusual and wonderful.
+&gt;&gt; Okay, that sounds great, pretty much what you were studying for, so that&apos;s unusual and wonderful.
 I was curious, and I want you to be honest here.
-Your teachers can\'t teach you everything, so I mention in web design in my lectures that you can follow along, but you don\'t really learn anything until you get your hands dirty.
-So I was curious if there were things I didn\'t talk about, because I know you took the class three or four years ago and things have changed since then.
+Your teachers can&apos;t teach you everything, so I mention in web design in my lectures that you can follow along, but you don&apos;t really learn anything until you get your hands dirty.
+So I was curious if there were things I didn&apos;t talk about, because I know you took the class three or four years ago and things have changed since then.
 But when you got out there in the real world, what are things that you had to learn on your own?

-\>\> Sure, so I think what we learned in your class was how to write HTML and CSS and kind of design really well, but sort of in a vacuum, and so learning how to apply those same skills in the real world was kind of a challenge.
+&gt;&gt; Sure, so I think what we learned in your class was how to write HTML and CSS and kind of design really well, but sort of in a vacuum, and so learning how to apply those same skills in the real world was kind of a challenge.
 So starting out for ITS, I realized I had to work